Higher homotopy categories, higher derivators, and K-theory: Introduction

 \section{Introduction}

-It has been long understood in homotopy theory that the homotopy category is only a crude invariant of a much richer homotopy--theoretic structure.
-The problem of finding a suitable formalism for this additional structure, one that encodes homotopy--theoretic extensions of ordinary categorical notions, led to several foundational approaches, each with its own distinctive advantages and characteristics.
-The theory of $\infty$-categories (or quasi--categories) \cite{Joyal_1, LurHA, LurHTT, Cisinski} is one of several successful approaches to develop useful foundations for the study of homotopy theories and it has led to groundbreaking new perspectives and results in the field.
+It has been long understood in homotopy theory that the homotopy category is only a crude invariant of a much richer homotopy-theoretic structure.
+The problem of finding a suitable formalism for this additional structure, one that encodes homotopy-theoretic extensions of ordinary categorical notions, led to several foundational approaches, each with its own distinctive advantages and special characteristics.
+The theory of $\infty$-categories (or quasi--categories) \cite{Joyal_1, LurHA, LurHTT, Cisinski} is one of several successful approaches to develop useful foundations for the study of homotopy theories and has led to groundbreaking new perspectives and results in the field.

-Even though passing to the homotopy category neglects this additional homotopy--theoretic structure, the general problem of understanding how much information this process retains still poses interesting questions in specific contexts.
+Even though passing to the homotopy category certainly neglects homotopy-theoretic information, the general problem of understanding how much information this process retains still poses interesting questions in specific contexts.
 This has inspired many important developments, for example, in the context of rigidity theorems for homotopy theories \cite{Franke, Schwede2, Roitzheim, Patchkoria}, derived/homotopical Morita and tilting theory (see \cite{Schwede} for a nice survey), or in connection with $K$-theory regarded as an invariant of homotopy theories \cite{DS, Neeman, Schlichting, Malt}.